WD Black SN850X Vs. Samsung 990 PRO: Clash of the Titans

 Shopping Links

-When simply comparing the specifications and nothing else, it certainly looks like the Samsung 990 PRO is a clear winner.
+When simply comparing the specifications, it certainly looks like the Samsung 990 PRO is a clear winner.
 Even if the WD Black SN850X is substantially faster than many competitors, it lags behind the Samsung flagship in all performance metrics.

 SN850X Vs. 990 PRO: Performance